M'Liss (1918 film): Plot

-Charles Gray (Thomas Meighan) is the school teacher who wants M'Liss to go to school as well.
+Charles Gray is the school teacher who wants M'Liss to go to school as well.
 M'Liss isn't interested in an education.
 Charles keeps on pursuing her and she finally decides to go.
 He demands her to mind her manners when she's at school.
 She talks back to the boards members and is expelled.
 Charles, however, is charmed by the brave young girl.
 That same day, Bummer gets stabbed in the back by an unknown person.
 The sheriff suspects Charles, since he was the last person to visit Bummer.

 When M'Liss is informed, she is crushed.
 She is invited to visit the murderer in jail and is shocked to find out it's Charles.
 Three weeks later, a murder trial starts.
 M'Liss is the only one believing in Charles' innocence.
 Clara Peterson reaches town to visit Bummer, finding him dead, she declares herself his long lost widow and asserts her claim to the will.
 M'Liss refuses to believe she is her mother.
 Finally, Charles is sent to jail for 60 years.
 M'Liss helps him escape, but the police follow him.
 M'Liss witnesses them shooting Charles, but does not know they went after the wrong guy and actually shot Jim.
 Jim and Mexican Joe, with the help of the sheriff, admit they killed Bummer for his will.
 The fortune now belongs to M’Liss, who reunites with a now free Charles.